-No vendor, person, or other entity may sell, lease, or loan, or have a written contract, including a contract contingent upon State Board approval of the voting system or voting system component, to sell, lease, or loan, a voting system or voting system component to any election jurisdiction unless the voting system or voting system component is first approved by the State Board of Elections pursuant to this Section.
+No vendor, person, or other entity may sell, lease, or loan, or have a written contract, including a contract contingent upon State Board approval of the voting system or

+- 1 voting system component, to sell, lease, or loan, a voting - system or voting system component to any election jurisdiction 2 - 3 unless the voting system or voting system component is first - 4 approved by the State Board of Elections pursuant to this - 5 Section. - (Source: P.A.
-24 (Source: P.A.
 94-1000, eff.
 7-3-06; 95-699, eff.
 11-9-07.)

-Sec.
+6 - 7 (10 ILCS 5/24B-5.1) - 8 Sec.
 24B-5.1.
-Instruction of Voters; Instruction Model; Partiality to Political Party; Manner of Instruction.
-Before entering the voting booth each voter shall be offered instruction in the marking of the Precinct Tabulation Optical Scan Technology ballot sheet.
-In instructing voters, no precinct official may show partiality to any political party, and when instructing a voter on how to vote a straight ticket for one political party the precinct official shall at the same time instruct the voter how to vote a straight ticket for any other political party that appears on the ballot label.
-The duties of instruction shall be discharged by a judge from each of the political parties represented and they shall alternate serving as instructor so that each judge shall serve a like time at such duties.
-No instructions may be given after the voter has entered the voting booth.
+Instruction of Voters; Instruction Model; - 9 Partiality to Political Party; Manner of Instruction.
+Before - 10 entering the voting booth each voter shall be offered - instruction in the marking of the Precinct Tabulation Optical 11 - 12 Scan Technology ballot sheet.
+In instructing voters, - 13 precinct official may show partiality to any political party, - 14 and, at the 2008 general election, when instructing a voter on - 15 how to vote a straight ticket for one political party the - 16 precinct official shall at the same time instruct the voter how - to vote a straight ticket for any other political party that 17 - appears on the ballot label.
+The duties of instruction shall be 18 - 19 discharged by a judge from each of the political parties - 20 represented and they shall alternate serving as instructor so - that each judge shall serve a like time at such duties.
+No 21 - instructions may be given after the voter has entered the 22 - 23 voting booth. - 24 No precinct official, or person assisting a voter may in - 25 any manner request, suggest, or seek to persuade or induce any

-No precinct official, or person assisting a voter may in any manner request, suggest, or seek to persuade or induce any voter to cast his or her vote for any particular ticket, candidate, amendment, question or proposition.
-All instructions shall be given by precinct officials in a manner that it may be observed by other persons in the polling place.
+- 1 voter to cast his or her vote for any particular ticket, - 2 candidate. amendment, question or proposition.
+A 1 1 - 3 instructions shall be given by precinct officials in a manner - 4 that it may be observed by other persons in the polling place. - 5 (Source: P.A.

-(Source: P.A.
 89-394, eff.
 1-1-97; 89-700, eff.
 1-17-97.)
-22

-23 (10 ILCS 5/24B-6)
+6 (10 ILCS 5/24B-6)

-24 Sec.
+Sec.
 24B-6.
-Ballot Information; Arrangement; Electronic 25 Precinct Tabulation Optical Scan Technology Voting System;

-1 Absentee Ballots; Spoiled Ballots.
+Ballot Information; Arrangement; Electronic Precinct Tabulation Optical Scan Technology Voting System; Absentee Ballots; Spoiled Ballots.
 The ballot information, shall, as far as practicable, be in the order of arrangement provided for paper ballots, except that the information may be in vertical or horizontal rows, or on a number of separate pages or displays on the marking device.
 Ballots for all questions or propositions to be voted on should be provided in a similar manner and must be arranged on the ballot sheet or marking device in the places provided for such purposes.
 Ballots shall be of white paper unless provided otherwise by administrative rule of the State Board of Elections or otherwise specified.